University College School: History

-The school was original – it was never a boarding school, it was one of the first schools to teach modern languages, and sciences, and it was one of the first to abolish corporal punishment.
+The school was never a boarding school; it was one of the first schools to teach modern languages and sciences.
 Originally, there were no compulsory subjects and no rigid form system.
-Most boys learnt Latin and French, and many learnt German (a highly unusual subject to teach at that time).
+Most boys learnt Latin and French, and many learnt German (an unusual subject to offer at that time).
 Mathematics, chemistry, Classical Greek and English were also taught.
 There was no religious teaching.
-Under the University College London (Transfer) Act 1905, University College London became part of the federal University of London, and the school was created as a separate corporation.
+Under the University College London (Transfer) Act 1905 (5 Edw.
+7. c. xci), University College London became part of the federal University of London, and the school was created as a separate corporation.

-UCS moved away to new purpose-built buildings in Frognal in Hampstead in 1907, which were opened by Edward VII with the Archbishop of Canterbury in attendance on 27 July.
+UCS moved to new purpose-built buildings in Frognal in Hampstead in 1907, which were opened by Edward VII with the Archbishop of Canterbury in attendance on 27 July.
 Kikuchi Dairoku was invited to the first annual prize giving at Frognal where he represented those who had received their prizes at Gower Street.
 The new school buildings were designed by Arnold Mitchell and built by the Dove Brothers.
 The main school block has been Grade II listed on the National Heritage List for England since May 1974.

-Prince Edward, Duke of Kent, opened the Sixth Form Centre (which also houses the Lund Theatre) in 1974.
+Prince Edward, Duke of Kent, opened the Sixth Form Centre (in the Kent Building, which also houses the Lund Theatre) in 1974.
 Elizabeth II visited the school in 1980 to celebrate its 150th anniversary and to inaugurate the rebuilt hall, which had been destroyed by fire in 1978.
-A new library, music school, lecture theatre, computer laboratory, sports hall, geography block, mathematics school and further classrooms were added to the senior school site in 1993 and the Junior Branch buildings were also refurbished, with the addition of an Art & Technology Centre.
+In 2021, UCS opened a new, state of the art, sixth form center known as the 'AKO Sixth Form Center'.

-In 2006 the Sir Roger Bannister Sports Centre was officially opened by Bannister (himself an Old Gower).
+In 2006 the Sir Roger Bannister Sports Centre was officially opened by Bannister (himself an Old Gower), which is now known as UCS Active, a gym with memberships open to the public for use of the school tennis courts, pool, gym and exercise classes.

-In 2007 a new art, design technology and modern languages building came into use and was formally opened as the Jeremy Bentham building by Prince Richard, Duke of Gloucester on 22 May 2008.
+In 2007 a new art, design technology and modern languages building came into use and was opened as the Jeremy Bentham building by Prince Richard, Duke of Gloucester on 22 May 2008.
 In 2009, girls were admitted into the newly co-educational sixth form for the first time.

-The playing fields, situated in West Hampstead, were upgraded between 2017 and 2019, with an overhauled drainage system and the building of a new pavilion, named the Kantor Centre.
-2018 saw the opening of a newly refurbished library, known as the AKO Centre, replacing the older Enav Library.

 Traditions

-The school motto is Paulatim Sed Firmiter ("Slowly but surely").
-In 2016, the school updated its school logo to incorporate its widely known name of UCS Hampstead and to include the full motto in its roundel emblem.
-The school's colours are maroon and black which are shown on the school's vertically striped blazers and striped ties.
+The school motto is Paulatim Sed Firmiter (Latin for "Slowly but surely").
+In 2016, the school updated its logo to incorporate its widely known name of UCS Hampstead and to include the full motto in its roundel emblem.
 UCS publishes a termly online newsletter called The Frognal and a yearly printed magazine called The Gower sent to current and past pupils.